-For however much the mandate for “originality” in art can be argued, to speak about accidents in art has more to do with the hope for uniqueness by which the Western art realm has been historically established (poiesis).
-Already a paradox, the repeatable is traditionally undesirable, and this indirectly leads to a question about artists’ relation to institutions, the latter of which mechanize and systematize production for stratified and repeatable forms of output and representation.
-In the case of both museums and funding organizations, administration monitors and manages the flow of resources from private and state sectors, setting sanctioned barometers for what art is and “good artists” are in the eyes of the corporation and nation.
-In this sense, the wielding of resources occurs not so dissimilarly from the mass-industrial complex of which we spoke before.
+For however much the mandate for “originality” in art can be argued, to speak about accidents in art has more to do with the hope for uniqueness upon which the Western art realm was historically established (poiesis).
+Already a paradox, the repeatable is traditionally undesirable, and this indirectly leads to a question about artists’ relation to institutions, which in turn mechanize and systematize production for stratified and repeatable forms of output and representation.
+In the case of both museums and funding organizations, administration monitors and manages the flow of resources from private and state sectors, setting sanctioned barometers for what art is, and what “good artists” are in the eyes of the corporation and nation.
+In this sense, the wielding of resources occurs in a way similar to the mass-industrial complex of which we spoke before.
 If we are to try to cull something from art and the accident with a bit more liberatory potential, however, it could be useful to hone in on what separates them from other realms.
 So, in a temporal sense, if accidents could be made less productive or less repeatable, what would they be?